 - 1. Press [BANK] + [TRIG 9-16] key to select bank. - 2.
 Press and hold [PTN] and then press a [TRIG 1-16] key to select the first pattern in the chain. - 3.
-Release the [PTN] key and then press [TRIG] keys in the same order as you want the chained patterns to play.
-Keep the previous [TRIG] key pressed while you press the next one, the one after that and so on so that the sequencer can recognize that you are building a chain and not just switching patterns.
-You can press the same [TRIG] key again if you wish to add the pattern multiple times in a row. - 4.
+Release the [PTN] key and then press [TRIG 1-16] keys in the same order as you want the chained patterns to play.
+Keep a previous [TRIG] key pressed while you press the next one, the one after that and so on.
+You can press the same [TRIG] key again if you wish to add the pattern multiple times in a row.
+If you want to add a pattern from another bank, press [BANK] + [TRIG 9-16] to select bank, and then press [TRIG 1-16] to select pattern. - 4.
 Press [PLAY] to start the sequencer and play the chain.
-The chain will loop when the final pattern of the chain has played.
+The chain will be looped once the final pattern of the chain has played.

 Please note that the chain will be lost when you create a new chain or when you select a new bank/pattern.
-Also, chains cannot be saved and are lost when you switch the Digitone off.
+Also, chains cannot be saved and are lost when you switch the Digitone Keys off.

-- It is possible to create chains while the sequencer is running. - You can also use MIDI program change messages from an external device to change patterns on the Digitone.
-For more information, please see "14.3.1 SYNC" on page 60.
+• It is possible to create chains while the sequencer is running.

+You can also use MIDI program change messages from an external device to change patterns on the Digitone Keys.
+For more information, please see "14.3.1 SYNC" on page 66.